 “I find she has this really cool way of bringing Antigua to life through the written word.” – reader, on facebook

-Can I just say how thankful I am to tout monde sam and baggai who’ve taken the time to read and share their thoughts re anything I’ve written; it’s more than this little girl from Ottos, Antigua dared hope.
-Thankfully the feedback has been more positive than negative, but even negative reviews (into each writing life a few, and hopefully only a few, must fall) serve their purpose.
+Can I just say how thankful I am to everyone (critics and readers) who has taken the time to read and share their thoughts re anything I’ve written.
+Thankfully, the feedback has been more positive than negative, but even negative reviews (into each writing life a few, and hopefully only a few, must fall) serve their purpose.
 Sometimes they leave you winded, sure; but then so do the reviews that feel like a virtual hug.
 It’s all an opportunity to grow and learn, and to feel the impact words written in solitude are having somewhere out there in the world.
-Here I share what readers, bloggers, and professional reviewers have had to say about my writing with links to the appropriate pages.
-Mostly, I hope that if anyone stumbles in here who’s never heard of Joanne C. Hillhouse or my books, he or she will find something among the thoughts of other readers that prompts them to buy my books, read and share, read and share.
+Here I share what readers, bloggers, and reviewers have had to say about my writing with links to the appropriate pages.
+Mostly, I hope that if anyone stumbles in here who’s never heard of Joanne C. Hillhouse or my books, he or she will find something among the thoughts of other readers that prompts them to buy my books, read and share, read and share, read and share.